Vyral/base-template/_posts/2021-11-05-how-to-play-and-win-the-real-estate-squid-game.md

 What’s the truth?
 Are we playing a deadly game of “Red Light, Green Light” a la Squid Game?
 I'm going to go through all of the important info with you today.

 The thing to remember with all of these statistics is that they are averages.
-Averages can be dangerous, because your feet could be in the oven and your head could be in the freezer.
+Averages can be dangerous because your feet could be in the oven while your head is in the freezer.

 For example, sales are down in Chestermere by 15%.
 However, parts of Calgary are seeing an average of a 25% increase in sales.
 Calgary is up 10% in price, whereas Okotoks is only up about 5%. **It really depends on where you are in the Calgary region, what your situation is, and what your style of home is.&nbsp;**